zoom/videosdk-workshop/README.md

   - `/server/Controllers/userControllers.js` should contain a function to generate our token, destructuring our request body to gain access to variables sent from the frontend, and saving the created signature to the res.locals object
   -`server/router.js` should now have `userControllers.generateToken` added to the post method

-*If at any time you feel behind before we move to Step 2, feel free to check out to the 'Step 1' branch and work from there*
+*If at any time you feel behind before we move to Step 2, feel free to check out to the 'Step 1' branch, using the command `git checkout Step_1`, and work from there*

 - **Step 2** - In this step, we'll create and fill out `session.js` in the Home folder on the frontend and then add it to be rendered on `App.js`.
 At the end of this step, you should have:
   - These variables inside the functional component `Session`: